LacazeThomas/Compile-JAVA-Easily/README.md

 # Script-JAVA-Launch
-This Bash script permits to compile Java files easily
+This bash script permits to compile Java files easily and automatically launch

 ## Usage
 ```